-• our ability to compete with other solar energy companies for the limited number of potential fund investors, each of which has limited funds and limited appetite for the tax benefits associated with these financings;

-- · the state of financial and credit markets: - · changes in the legal or tax risks associated with these financings; and - legislative or regulatory changes or decreases to these incentives, including forthcoming final regulations from the U.S. Treasury regarding the Section 48 investment tax credit and the "tech-neutral" Section 48E Clean Electricity Investment Tax Credit.
+- our ability to compete with other solar energy companies for the limited number of potential fund investors, each of which has limited funds and limited appetite for the tax benefits associated with these financings; - · the state of financial and credit markets; - · changes in the legal or tax risks associated with these financings; and - legislative or regulatory changes or decreases to these incentives.

-The federal government currently offers a Commercial ITC under Section 48(a) of the Code, for the installation of certain energy properties, including solar power and storage facilities owned for business purposes.
-The Commercial ITC was extended and expanded upon by the IRA, which was signed into law by President Biden on August 16, 2022.
+The federal government currently offers ITCs under Section 48(a) (for solar facilities that began construction prior to January 1, 2025) and 48E of the Code, for the installation of certain energy properties, including solar power and storage facilities owned for business purposes.
+The 48(a) credit was extended and expanded upon and the 48E credit was created by the IRA, which was signed into law by President Biden on August 16, 2022.
 The IRA also created several ITC "bonus credits" to further incentivize various types of solar and storage facilities.

 Our inability to operationalize these tax credits, avail ourselves of IRA benefits in a timely fashion, or ensure the facilities we intend to qualify under the ITC bonus credits satisfy the applicable requirements could impact our ability to compete, and compromise or eliminate opportunities to financially benefit from these tax credits, which would adversely impact our business.
-The U.S. Department of the Treasury is in various stages of issuing guidance on the ITC bonus credits.
-On August 10, 2023, the Treasury issued a final rule for the Low-Income Communities Bonus Credit Program under Section 48(e) of the Internal Revenue Code.
-On March 29, 2024, Treasury issued additional guidance for the Low-Income Communities Bonus Credit Program, and it is currently reviewing applications for it, along with the U.S. Department of Energy.